rahulgupta-01/Plan_1_2025/Brickie_WA.md

 - Lodge EOI early for best results
 - 491 → 191 requires 3 years regional + $53,900 income
 - Bridging Visa B needed for travel after 485 expiry
-- PR frees you to re-enter IT industry immediately
+- PR frees me to re-enter IT industry immediately

 ---

 > This roadmap reflects all current policy (as of mid-2025) from Home Affairs, WA State Migration, and TRA.
-Double-check official sources before lodging.
+I will double-check official sources before lodging.